crisperience/nanamin-cbz-optimizer/README.md

    - After this first launch, you can open normally by double-clicking

 ### Windows
-We are actively working on a portable Windows version.
+I am actively working on a portable Windows version.
 Stay tuned for updates!

 ## Usage